 Introducing Pacer’s amazing global Routes!
 Pacer is creating the largest database of walking paths and trails created by Pacer users just like you.
-On the Pacer Blog, we’ll be highlighting the best Routes in cities throughout the world.
+We’ll be highlighting the best Routes in cities throughout the world on our Pacer blogs.
 Check out some of our Routes to see some great photos and tracks of where Pacers are walking.

 Here’s how to find walking Routes near you:

-- On your mobile device: Find your favorite walk in Pacer!
+- On your mobile device: Find your favorite walk in the Pacer App!

 - Pacer’s Routes on the web: www.mypacer.com/route